How to Use the Income Tax Calculator

 - Life insurance premiums

-- Home loan principal repayment
+- Home loan principal

 Section 80D (Health Insurance)